alexd765/alexd.ch/content/project/thingies.md

 math = false
 +++

 Thingies is an experiment with AWS Lambda.
-It will convert an image into a grayscale png.
+It converts an image into a grayscale png.

 [on github](https://github.com/alexd765/thingies)